bic-org-uk/bic-lcf/LCF-Version-1.0.1.md

 This function is the same as the core function 02 for retrieving a list of entities of type E12 Selection criterion.

+### 26 Retrieve list of available items at a specific location

+This function selects all items that are available to be borrowed at a specific location and is the same as function 25 with specific Selection criteria.

 ___

 <a name="Notes"></a>[1] The acronym "LCF" derives from an informal, abbreviated name for the standard, coined during its development: "Library Communication Framework".